code-not-found/code-not-found.github.io/_posts/grpc-java/2018-05-15-grpc-java-example.md

 We also include the [os-maven-plugin](https://github.com/trustin/os-maven-plugin){:target="_blank"} extension that generates various useful platform-dependent project properties.
 This information is needed as the Protocol Buffer compiler is native code.
 In other words, the `protobuf-maven-plugin` needs to fetch the correct compiler for the platform it is running on.

-Finally, the plugins section includes the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html){:target="_blank"}: `spring-boot-maven-plugin`.
-This allows us to build a single, runnable "uber-jar".
+Finally, the plugins section includes the `spring-boot-maven-plugin`.
+This allows us [to build a single, runnable uber-jar](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html){:target="_blank"}.
 This is a convenient way to execute and transport our code.
 Also, the plugin allows us to start the example via a Maven command.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>